NotMadscientist/CCCaster/ReadMe.txt

     If you use an analog controller, make sure to adjust the deadzone, else you might get weird inputs.

+    The GRP folder fixes the graphics for the hidden stages, credits to Erkz.

 Running under Wine: